forestryio/forestry.io/hugo/content/blog/is-it-time-to-move-on-from-wordpress.md

 To be honest, I find the name *Gutenberg* a little cloying.
 Not to say it’s undeserved: it’s named after the inventor of the printing press, and WordPress’ software certainly deserves some credit for enabling the proliferation of ideas across the internet — an estimated [30% of all websites](https://venturebeat.com/2018/03/05/wordpress-now-powers-30-of-websites/) are powered by WordPress!

-{{% media img="/uploads/2018/11/wp_footer.png" alt="Screenshot of the footer on wordpress.org" caption="Indeed, nothing could be more pretentious than the wordpress.org footer, proclaiming in low contrast that “code is poetry”." %}}
+{{% media img="/uploads/2018/11/wp_footer.png" alt="Screenshot of the footer on wordpress.org" caption="And no name could be more pretentious than the wordpress.org footer, proclaiming in low contrast that “code is poetry”." %}}

 But my issues here really aren’t with Gutenberg itself, but with the way WordPress has broken from its conventions and created a painful (and mandatory) upgrade path for a huge swath of its users.
 Gutenberg actually seems like a great idea, and it’s nice to see that WordPress is thinking outside the box in the pursuit of a more intuitive editing experience.
 Unfortunately for Gutenberg, WordPress has too many problems.